jongmp/Napoli-Polly/README.md

 * MP3 Files Folder - Folder including all of our mp3 files generated from AWS Polly
 * Transcriptions - Outputs of AWS Transcribe
 * Blog_Draft.ipynb - Blog
+* dataframepolly.ipynb - Analysis of the Outputs from AWS Transcribe

  ## Architecture <a name="architect"/>